• Skip to main content

 The Widening Gap in Driving Safety

-Nationwide, the report shows that while some cities have improved road safety over the last decade, others — including several in the Northeast — have seen worsening trends.
-According to Allstate, the national average time between collisions is 10.56 years, a benchmark Massachusetts cities fall well short of.
-In contrast, Brownsville, Texas, the safest city in the report, boasts a collision every 14.24 years — nearly five times safer than Boston.
+Nationwide, the report indicates that while some cities have improved road safety over the last decade, others, including several in the Northeast, have experienced worsening trends.
+According to Allstate, the national average time between collisions is 10.56 years, a benchmark that Massachusetts cities fall well short of.
+In contrast, Brownsville, Texas, the safest city in the report, boasts a collision every 14.24 years, nearly five times safer than Boston.

 Quote from Allstate